AeonDigital/Shell-MSE-Main-Module/src/mse/interface/show/alert/attachments/man/en-us.md

 # Synopsis

-Shows an alert message to the user using the theme they are currently in configured in the variable "MSE_GLOBAL_THEME_NAME".
+Shows an alert message to the user using the theme they are currently in configured in the variable "MSE_MESSAGE_THEME_NAME".